 Management is committed to accurate reporting, promoting good corporate governance, and complying with regulations and relevant legislation.
-It is therefore our aim to achieve the set targets and challenges facing the entity.
+We therefore aim to achieve the set targets and challenges facing the entity.
 Using last year as a benchmark, we look forward to increasing our overall performance.